-Study identifies factors associated with eradication of bacteria linked to gastric cancerFebruary 12th, 2013 in Cancer /
+Study identifies factors associated with eradication of bacteria linked to gastric cancerFebruary 12, 2013 in Medicine & Health / Cancer

 In an analysis of the results of interventions to eradicate the bacterium Helicobacter pylori (a risk factor for gastric cancer) in seven diverse community populations in Latin America, researchers found that geographic site, demographic factors, adherence to initial therapy and infection recurrence may be as important as the choice of antibiotic regimen in H pylori eradication interventions, according to a study appearing in the February 13 issue of JAMA.